Pemphigus Vegetans: Symptoms and Treatment

 • Pustules: Small, pus-filled lesions that eventually coalesce into larger vegetative plaques.

-• Oral Lesions: Painful erosions and plaques in the oral cavity, which can lead to difficulty in eating and speaking.
+• Oral Lesions: Painful erosions and plaques in the oral cavity that can make eating and speaking difficult.

 • Skin Lesions: Lesions that commonly appear in intertriginous areas (where skin rubs against skin) such as the armpits, groin, and under the breasts.